wethod/learning-center-source/content/pipeline/index.md

 ### Intercompany Projects

-If your company is part of a [group]({{< relref "group-setup/index.md" >}}) you have the possibility to connect a project to an [intercompany task]({{< relref "budget/index.md#make-a-task-intercompany" >}}), this makes it an _intercompany project_: its final net price and probability are updated to reflect the intercompany task’s external costs and intercompany task’s project’s probability.
+If your company is part of a \[group\]({{< relref "group-setup/index.md" >}}) you have the possibility to connect a project to an \[intercompany task\]({{< relref "budget/index.md#make-a-task-intercompany" >}}), this makes it an _intercompany project_: its final net price and probability are updated to reflect the intercompany task’s external costs and intercompany task’s project’s probability.

-To connect a project you firsty need to be invited, this can be done from inside a budget as [explained here]({{< relref "budget/index.md#make-a-task-intercompany" >}}).
+To connect a project you firsty need to be invited, this can be done from inside a budget as \[explained here\]({{< relref "budget/index.md#make-a-task-intercompany" >}}).
 When you receive the invitation, just follow the link and select from the dropdown the project you want to connect.

 {{< img-center src="/uploads/connect-project.png">}}